Tuxedo Cake

 Make the white and dark chocolate mousse first, so it has time to chill and firm up.

-Place a large mixing bowl and hand mixer beaters or the bowl of stand mixer and whisk attachment in the freezer.
+Place a large mixing bowl and hand mixer beaters or the bowl of a stand mixer and whisk attachment in the freezer.
 This makes it easier and quicker to whip up the whipped cream for the mousse.

-Then melt the chocolate chips by placing them in a medium-sized, heat-proof bowl.
+Melt the chocolate chips by placing them in a medium-sized, heat-proof bowl.
 Heat in 20 to 30-second increments in the microwave, stirring after each interval until the chocolate is completely melted and smooth.

 In a small bowl, whisk together the warm water and cocoa powder.
 Pour into the melted chocolate and whisk together until smooth.
 The mixture should be somewhat thick.
 Set aside.